DerrickDW/Password_Strength_Checker/README.md

 # Password Strength Checker (v1.0)
 Release v1.0 - initial desktop build

-Small personal desktop project built with Tkinter.
+Passords are evaluated locally and are not stored or transmitted Small personal desktop project built with Tkinter.

 ## Features